HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 6. Save your scenario and click **Run once**.

-## Step 8: Test the Integration
+## Step 9: Test the Integration

 Finally, let's put our integration to the test.

 Open **Developer tools** and inject test orders.
-If your integration is successful, the orders will be injected in your Google Sheet almost instantly.
+If your integration is successful, the orders will appear in your Google Sheet almost instantly.
 Congratulations, you have successfully set up your first HubRise processing automation!

 ## Expanding Your Automation